pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 Let's setup and test DDNS for use with Satellite -  [DNS Dynamic Updating](https://github.com/pslucas0212/DNSUpdating/blob/main/README.md)

 ### Configure DHCP for use with Satellite
-Let's configure DHCP for Satellite to use -
+Let's configure DHCP for Satellite to use - [DHCP Setup for Satellite](https://github.com/pslucas0212/DHCP-Setup-for-Satellite)